nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 #### Configuration

 *   `@RepositoryConfig` - configures a Nuxeo Repository
-    *   Class init - a `RepositoryInit` class to be used to initialize the repository content.
+    *   Class `init` - a `RepositoryInit` class to be used to initialize the repository content.
-    *   Granularity cleanup - the scope of the initialization done by the init class.
+    *   Granularity cleanup - the scope of the initialization done by the `init` class.
 Can be one of CLASS or METHOD.
-If METHOD is used the intialization will be done before each test method call.
+If METHOD is used the initialization will be done before each test method call.
 The default is CLASS but this may change in the future so you should always be explicit.

 #### Injectable Objects